 What does a zero-waste lifestyle look like for you during this circuit breaker period?

 My coworkers and I have always been using our reusable containers for food takeaways whenever we can.
-This aligns with the government’s statement about using reusables during this period to help local businesses minimize packaging costs.
+This aligns with the government’s statement about using reusables during this period to help local businesses minimise packaging costs.
 I spoke to a vendor who operates a chicken rice stall and he agreed that customers who bring their own containers help him cut costs on disposables.

 One of my coworkers, Chun Yeow, has a rooftop community garden where he grows his own vegetables.
 On an emotional level, he also thinks that growing his own vegetables has been a therapeutic experience and it’s his way of escaping from the pressures of life, especially during this time.